Aikiro42/Project-45/README.md

 ### Guns
 - [ ] Energy Grenade Launcher
 - [ ] Ballista / harpoon gun - A heavier crossbow that launches something closer to spears or harpoons.
+- [ ] Saint HLO - A regular laser pistol with a cross motif (also a pun on Han Solo)
 - [x] Plasma Launcher
 - [x] Autocannon
 - [x] Drum-fed Shotgun